qijianpeng/awesome-edge-computing/README.md

   metadata of all available data entities, and also usage context on the expected QoS defined by users.

-- [gem5](https://www.gem5.org/): The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.

 - [k3OS](https://k3os.io/): k3OS is purpose-built to simplify Kubernetes
   operations in low-resource computing environments.
 Installs fast.
 Boots faster.
 Managed through Kubernetes.